hunterdyar/Immersive-Media-Pocket-Reference/notes/TeleportationNotes.md

 *Calculating parabolic arc's from the hands position for teleportation improve accuracy and limit range.*

 ## Range
 It is often desired to limit the range of the users teleportation destinations.
 This is often important from a design perspective, as it forces the user to be more aware of their surroundings and the path they take through an environment.
 It helps with the above issue of selection accuracy.
 It can be annoying for a player to teleport multiple times to reach a further destination.
-One would want to design environments that avoid "long straight hallways" when using this form of teleportation.
+One would want to design environments that avoid "long straight hallways" when using limited ranges.

+For zone based teleportation, one can be more flexible with range, especially if the destination can be clearly selected.

+## Teleporting For Level/World Changes and Scale changes
+If zones are conceptually linked, telporting towards a certain type of area or through something can trigger a level load and send the player to a whole new location.

+One can teleport through a doorway, and when they are done teleporting be in the middle of a new room, and not at the entrance by the door.
+Or teleporting to an archway and end up in a whole new environment.

+The "exit" gates in **Vacation Simulator** are an example of this with zone-based teleportation, and the various magical doorways in **The Museum Of Other Realities** do this well with granular teleportation.
+It's always clear to the player that they are about to end up "somewhere else", which is the biggest challenge with such a system.
+If one is about to see a loading screen when they expect a quick blink, thats trouble.
+It needs to be clear that teleporting to this zone is "different"

+**The Museum Of Other Realities** also has a really interesting demonstration of teleporting into a different scale, when the player can go "into" various pieces of art.
+The destination marker shrinks/grows accordingly. **The Lab** does this when teleporting into the "Longbow" level.
+Scale shifts while teleporting are a interesting because ... they just work.
+Such scale shifts can be challenging with other locomotion systems.

 ## Obstacle Limitations
 You generally want to prevent the teleportation system from allowing the player to teleport into an out-of-bounds area, or into an area that would be uncomfortable, like "into" a table.
 One must give the player feedback when a destination is invalid.
 One could make the destination marker only appear when a valid destination is selected - indicating nothing would happen if the player pushed the teleport button.
 This makes it harder the player to adjust their selection to a valid location, however.
 I consider it better to give the player feedback.
 Perhaps show an "invalid" indicator at the destination marker and change the color of a parabola.